SuperHeavyBallet/Ziva-Website/Ziva-Website/README.md

 - //Add Back to Top button at base of every page//
 - //Add to Cart option//
 - //Work on HomePage Banner Layout//

+- Work on search bar
+--- //Create Module//
+--- //Make it take in input value and output via Window Alert the value//